Julie Maria Hindle

 Sessions are 1 hour, this allows time for your arrival and settling in time, 50 minutes therapy and time to check out before leaving.

 Payment at the end of each session by cash or cheque.

-The first half hour consultation is free in order for you to decide if we can work together.
+A half hour consultation can take place by telephone and is free in order for you to decide if we can work together.